nodejs/node/doc/api/packages.md

 #### Extensioned v Extensionless Subpaths

-It is recommended to pick either one of providing extensioned or unextensioned subpaths for a package to ensure consistent usage.
-This keeps the package contract clear for consumers, simplifies package subpath completions, and ensures all dependent packages import with the same specifier mappings.
+Package authors should provide either extensioned (`import 'pkg/subpath.js'`) or extensionless (`import 'pkg/subpath'`) subpaths in their exports.
+This ensures that there is only one subpath for each exported module so that all dependents import the same consistent specifier, keeping the package contract clear for consumers and simplifying package subpath completions.

-Ultimately, it is the choice of the package author which form of subpath to support - extensionless, like `import 'pkg/subpath'`, or extensioned, like `import 'pkg/subpath.js'` per the exports example above.
-Both conventions are used in the Node.js ecosystem.
+Traditionally, packages tended to use the extensionless style, which has the benefits of readability and of masking the true path of the file within the package.

-For packages where interoperability with [import maps][] is desired, using explicit file extensions when defining package subpaths can be preferable since the corresponding import map can then use a [packages folder mapping][] to map multiple subpaths where possible, instead of the more bloated form of a separate map entry for each package subpath.
+With [import maps][] now providing a standard for package resolution in browsers and other server-side runtimes, using the extensionless style can result in bloated import map definitions.
+Explicit file extensions can avoid this issue by enabling the import map to utilize a [packages folder mapping][] to map multiple subpaths where possible instead of a separate map entry per package subpath export.
 This also mirrors the requirement of using [the full specifier path][] in relative and absolute import specifiers.

 ### Exports sugar